XEvo13/lab-unit-testing-jasmine/README.md

 **Refactor**

 9. Take another look at the `add` function.
-Is there anything that could be improved?
+Is there anything that could be im"proved?
 Could you somehow simplify the code to make it easier to read? 🟠<br>
 9. After you are done refactoring, check the tests one last time to make sure everything is still working fine after refactoring.